DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 Session and Session Management

-Session are used in symmetric cryptographic processing to store the immutable data defined in a cryptographic transform which is used in the operation processing of a packet flow.
+Sessions are used in symmetric cryptographic processing to store the immutable data defined in a cryptographic transform which is used in the operation processing of a packet flow.
 Sessions are used to manage information such as expand cipher keys and HMAC IPADs and OPADs, which need to be calculated for a